chrisxfire/chrisxfire.github.io/content/notes/_net/user-interfaces/winui-3/xaml/ui/sizing-rows-and-columns/index.md

 Setting the third row of the grid to `"Auto"` results in the row using the height of the tallest element in the row (in this case, the orange rectangle):
 ![](./XAML_UI_Sizing-Rows-&-Columns-image4.png)

-# Sizing with Attribute Syntax
+# sizing with attribute syntax
 `<Grid RowDefinitions="100,*,Auto">`